 In order to attract and retain high-performing NEOs, we believe it is appropriate to provide severance to an executive officer in certain circumstances.
 Each of our NEOs is covered by the terms of United's Executive Severance Plan, which provides for certain payments and benefits upon qualifying termination events, as described in "Potential Payments Upon Termination or Change in Control" below.
 Based on the advice of Exequity, we believe that our severance benefits are in line with market practices and provide appropriate levels of compensation and terms and conditions related to executive separations.
-Further, we believe that these arrangements are an important component of our compensation packages in terms of attracting and retaining top caliber talent in senior leadership roles and, in defining termination or following a change in control, we generally require a qualifying termination of employment in addition to the change in control, we then imited exceptions.
+Further, we believe that these arrangements are an important component of our compensation packages in terms of attracting and retaining top caliber talent in senior leadership roles and in defining terms and conditions of executive separation events.
+We do not gross up for excise taxes that may be imposed as a result of severance payments and, for payments payable upon or following a change in control, we generally require a qualifying termination of employment in addition to the change in control, with limited exceptions.
 See "Potential Payments upon Termination or Change in Control" below for a discussion and estimate of the potential compensation and benefits provided pursuant to these arrangements.